cbonoz/instant-wiki/README.md

 - There wasn't a formal API for extracting the plain text out of a confluence article.
 I had to build a processing function to enable parsing through the formatted confluence markdown to get the relevant content.

-## Accomplishments that I'm proud of

-It works

-## What I learned

-How to build a "serverless" forge app and leverage the confluence API to pull article data

 ## What's next for Instant Wiki